American Craftsman 50 Series Reviews

 Brad's Answer Back

-Hi like I stated they were ordered from home depot and have no holes so just found out you have to drill your own.
-Also when order and they order the rough opening but did not consider the puck strips.
+Hi like I stated they were ordered from Home Depot windows and have no holes so just found out you have to drill your own.
+Also, when order and they order the rough opening but did not consider the puck strips.
 So the windows are actually bigger than they need to be and it's not going to be a normal install.

-These windows will be installed in Florida so we're also wondering why do we even need the boards or wood strips if we just want to attach it into the concrete so we could avoid termite damage anyway thank you for your reply.
+We will install these in Florida.
+So, we're also wondering why do we even need the boards or wood strips if we just want to attach it into the concrete so we could avoid termite damage.
+Anyway, thank you for your reply.

 Brad - Homeowner - February, 2020